Alcohol Withdrawal Detox

 Understanding Alcohol Withdrawal

 This is because alcohol affects your central nervous system.
 It primarily acts as a depressant and suppresses some significant neurotransmitters in your brain.
 The result is that you end up feeling relaxed and more at ease.
-However, excessive alcohol consumption gets your used to the depressant effect.
+However, excessive alcohol consumption can make you experience the depressant effect.
 You develop a dependency for it over time and this is the most damaging aspect of alcohol abuse, that can happen with any narcotic substance abuse.
 However, if you suddenly stop consuming alcohol, your neurotransmitters are kicked into overdrive.
 Your body struggles to adjust to the change and you will end up experiencing numerous physical and mental effects.
 It is this readjustment phase that is referred to as alcohol withdrawal.
 This can be very uncomfortable physically and carries the risk of seizures or even stroke.

 Symptoms of Alcohol Withdrawal